Hardwell369/PySD/README.md

 # Introduction
-PySD is a project used to detect SQL injection risks.
+PySD is a project used to detect SQL injection risks for Python Web projects.
 It identifies potential SQL injection risks by analyzing the abstract syntax tree (AST) of the code.

 # Project Structure
 all source code is in the `src` directory.